 Food is one of the best ways to learn about a country's culture.
 Local ingredients, preparation techniques and how people eat together are all expressions of a country's identity.
 When exploring food culture, you are almost guaranteed to experience new flavours and ways of eating.

 We have rounded up 26 outstanding culinary experiences we've had during our world travels that define a country's way of life.
 From discovering unique dishes to exploring distinguished wine regions around the world, you're in for a treat!

-Each one of these culinary experiences link to a travel guide or itinerary that will help you plan your next trip.
+Each one of these gastronomic experiences link to a travel guide or itinerary that will help you plan your next trip.

 FoodJump to: Argentina | Canada | China | France| Georgia | Israel | Italy | Japan | New Zealand | Singapore | South Korea | Switzerland

 1. Eat at a traditional Argentine steakhouse for an asado experience

 In Argentina, asado means to grill (BBQ).
 Asado is somewhat of a religion to Argentines and encompasses more than just a meal.
 It's a social event with friends or family where different types of meats are prepared outside over charcoal.

 One of the best ways to experience Argentina's meat-forward culinary scene is by visiting a traditional steakhouse.
 In Buenos Aires, the best of the best is Don Julio.
 The beef is grass-fed and the juicy steaks are grilled to absolute perfection on the traditional v-shaped iron grill.
 It pairs perfectly with some Malbec wine.
 The restaurant also ranks #34 on the World's 50 Best Restaurants list and #1 on Latin America's 50 Best Restaurants list.